-The two people that I spent the most time with was Alex and India.
+The two people that I spent the most time with was Alex and India (Ria Amarteifio).
 We always went out for dinner or to the cinema and hung out – it was super cool.

-What was it like on the set of Ready Player One?
+How was your experience on set of Ready Player One?

 Being on the Ready Player One set was incredible.
 It was so surreal.
 I had always dreamt of being on a set like that and I really couldn’t believe it was happening!

-How was it being directed by Steven Spielberg?
+What was it like being directed by Steven Spielberg?

 Like I said, the whole day was surreal.
 I remember he came up and introduced himself and I was so nervous.
 I love his films and he is such a cinema legend.
 He was really nice and so supportive and you can tell he has real passion for storytelling and the art.
 It was one of the best moments of my life.

-How was the cast and crew screening of the film?
+You recently attended the cast and crew screening of the film, how was this?

-Is there anything you can tell us about your time on the Mowgli set?
+Is there anything you can tell us about your time on set of upcoming feature film Mowgli?

 My time on the Mowgli set was amazing.
 It was so cool because it was very different to anything I had done before.

-How did you find acting alongside the rest of the cast?
+How was it acting alongside the rest of the cast?